Reshape Your Breasts With Mastopexy in Austin

 The Day of Your Breast Lift Surgery

-Dr. Fisher performs breast lift surgery under general anesthesia.
-She will begin by creating an incision around your areola and often vertically down the lower center of the breast.
+Austin Plastic & Reconstructive Surgery performs breast lift surgery under general anesthesia.
+We will begin by creating an incision around your areola and often vertically down the lower center of the breast.
 This technique is known as a "lollipop" incision and is the most common option for breast lift procedures.
 If the breast is wide and hangs low, an additional correction may be required.
 When a reduction takes place at the time of a lift, an additional horizontal incision may be made along the crease underneath the breast to improve the breast shape.
-If less correction is needed, Dr. Fisher may be able to achieve the results you want with the incision around the areola alone.
+If less correction is needed, your surgeon may be able to achieve the results you want with the incision around the areola alone.

 Download Our Cosmetic Surgery Post-Operative Care Guides